-- 23. Numbers-at-length for all survey years except 2006 and 2007 and numbers-at-age for the 2006 and 2007 survey years were used as the primary observations.
+23. Numbers-at-length for all survey years up to 2005 and numbers-at-age for 2006-2011 survey years were used as the primary observations.
 Observation error was incorporated by using the CV estimates (see paragraph 15).
 These were applied as lognormal errors in the likelihood.
 Survey Group 1 was assumed to be the most accurate in estimating abundance of young fish and was assumed to have a catchability q = 1.
-The other survey groups each had a q estimated, with the 1990 and 1993 surveys considered to have the same catchability. - 24.
-The catch and proportions-at-age and proportions-at-length for 2009 were fitted to the model-expected proportions using a multinomial likelihood with effective sample sizes calculated according to the method described in paragraph 19. - 25.
-CPUE indices were assumed to be relative mid-season vulnerable biomass indices with an associated catchability constant q.
+The other survey groups each had a q estimated, with the 1990 and 1993 surveys considered to have the same catchability.

+24. The catch proportions-at-age for 1997-2008 and proportions-at-length for 2009-2011 were fitted to the model-expected proportions using a multinomial likelihood with effective sample sizes calculated according to the method described in paragraph 19.

+25. CPUE indices were assumed to be relative mid-season vulnerable biomass indices with an associated catchability constant q.
 A lognormal likelihood was used for the CPUE indices.
 Observation error was accounted for by using the CV estimates from the GLMM standardisation described in Candy (2004).